Robert-van-Engelen/Forth500/manual.md

 | _+d_     | a non-negative double integer 0 to 2147483647
 | _ud_     | an unsigned double integer 0 to 4294967295
 | _xd_     | an unspecified double integer (two unspecified single integers)
-| _r_      | a single or double floating point value on the floating point stack
+| _r_      | a single or double precision floating point value on the floating point stack
 | _addr_   | a 16-bit address
 | _c-addr_ | a 16-bit address pointing to 8-bit character(s), usually a constant string
 | _f-addr_ | a 16-bit address pointing to a floating point value